wsxyanua/DogLog/README.md

 ## Features

-- Real-time monitoring of multiple log files.
+- **Real-time multi-log monitoring:** Instantly detects changes in multiple log files simultaneously.
-- Anomaly detection using sliding time windows and thresholds.
+- **Sliding window anomaly detection:** Uses configurable time windows and error thresholds to spot bursts of suspicious activity.
-- Highlights authentication failures (in red) and successes (in green).
+- **Color-coded authentication events:** Authentication failures are highlighted in red, successes in green for quick visual scanning.
-- Optional auto-blocking of brute-force IPs (with confirmation).
+- **Optional auto-blocking:** Can prompt to block brute-force IPs (with confirmation) to help mitigate attacks.
-- Systemd-compatible for background operation and reboot persistence.
+- **Systemd compatible:** Easily runs as a background service and survives reboots.
-- Customizable via command-line arguments.
+- **Flexible command-line interface:** Customize log sources, detection thresholds, and more.
-- Lightweight and easy to deploy on servers and Raspberry Pi.
+- **Lightweight & portable:** Minimal dependencies, suitable for servers, desktops, and Raspberry Pi.

 ---